 Sometimes you only need a small change to get more conversions, so whenever you can employ A/B split testing.

 If you have them, be sure to use testimonials on your landing page.
 In the case of digital products, you might get these testimonials from beta testers of your ebook or ecourse.

 And if you can, add some video testimonials of people using your product especially if it is something like an app, or a new invention.
 People love to see video proof.

 It’s important to remember that your landing page should have the main navigation and other features hidden from view.
 You want your visitors to either accept the offer or decline it.
-You don’t want them getting distracted and reading your latest blog posts or following you on Pinterest.
+You don’t want them getting distracted and forgetting.